Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 </tbody>
 </table> <br>

-<p> One assumption of kriging is that the underlieing dataset is normally distributed.
+<p> Kriging produces the best results when data fits the normal distribution.
 To analyze the drought anomaly data for June of 1999, a normal QQplot was created (Figure 4). </p>

 <h3> Exploratory Data Analysis </h3> <br>
 <figure>